rockset/rockset-js/packages/rscode/README.md

 ## Setup

-After installation, please first set the following two properties in your VSCode preferences (CMD-,).
+After installation, first set the following two properties in your VSCode preferences (CMD-,).

 - `rockset.apiserver`: The Rockset API server to use with this extension
-- `rockset.apikey`: the Rockset apikey to use with this extension
+- `rockset.apikey`: the Rockset API key to use with this extension

-The recommended way to get started with SQL files is to use [Rockset CLI v2](/packages/cli).
+The recommended way to get started with SQL files is to use [Rockset CLI](/packages/cli).

 ```sh